 Vitamin B12 is a water-soluble vitamin necessary for nervous system function, red blood cell production, and cell division.
 Most people get all the vitamin B12 the body needs from a healthy diet.
-Some people, such as older adults, pregnant women, breastfeeding women, people on a vegan or vegetarian diet, or people taking metformin or a proton pump inhibitor, may need to take over-the-counter or prescription supplements to get enough vitamin B12.
+Some people such as older adults, pregnant women, breastfeeding women, people on a vegan or vegetarian diet, or people taking medications known as metformin or a proton pump inhibitor (such as omeprazole) may need to take over-the-counter or prescription supplements to get enough vitamin B12.
 These supplements usually contain cyanocobalamin.
-People taking vitamin B12 supplements often take other supplements, such as vitamin B9 (folate or folic acid) and vitamin B6 (pyridoxine).
+People taking vitamin B12 supplements often take other supplements such as b complex, vitamin B9 (folate or folic acid), and vitamin B6 (pyridoxine).
 People with a serious B12 deficiency may need B12 intramuscular injections.

-While other vitamins and minerals may be toxic at high doses, vitamin B12 is considered safe even at high doses.
+While other vitamins and minerals may be toxic at high doses, vitamin B12 is generally considered safe even at high doses.
 Excess vitamin B12 is eliminated in the urine, so taking too much B12 is simply spending money to flush it down the toilet.
-However, taking prescription levels of B12 doses may cause mild symptoms in some people.
-On the other hand, B12 shots commonly produce side effects such as nausea, headache, and other problems.
+However, taking prescription levels of B12 doses may cause mild symptoms.

-Too much B12 is probably a common health condition that mostly affects people taking over-the-counter or prescription vitamin B12 supplements.
+Too much B12 mostly affects people taking over-the-counter or prescription vitamin B12 supplements.

-Too much B12 generally does not require treatment other than stopping or reducing the supplementation.
-Symptoms of too much B12 typically resolve in a day or two if oral supplements or injections are stopped or reduced.
+Having too much B12 generally does not require treatment other than stopping or reducing the supplementation.
+Symptoms of too much B12 typically resolve in a day or two.
+Medications for symptom relief and supportive care may be necessary.

 Save on prescriptions for too much B12 with a SingleCare prescription discount card.